 It was twenty years ago that I met my best friend and sister in Christ, Monica.
 Our friendship has grown even deeper as we started our spiritual journey together as Christians approximately six years ago.
-With similar backgrounds and struggles we are able to ground each other during tough times.
+With similar backgrounds and struggles, we are able to ground each other during tough times.

-With so much brokenness in this world what better place is there to share God’s word than to those who are incarcerated who need to know that there is a God and He forgives them for the sins they have committed, just as He has forgiven me time and time again.
+With so much brokenness in this world, what better place is there to share God’s word than to those who are incarcerated who need to know that there is a God and He forgives them for the sins they have committed, just as He has forgiven me time and time again.
 I’m looking forward to this journey in my life and am completely open to God’s plan for me.

 Assurance of Forgiveness – “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 1 John 1:9

 I am currently a robbery/Homicide Detective with a small police department in Southern California.
 I have been in Law Enforcement for 25 years.
-I did not grow up in or around church, in fact my parents were divorced when I was 9 years old.

-I struggled to find things to fill the hole in my heart that only JESUS can fill, with three failed marriages.
-In 2005, I gave my heart to JESUS and became active in my Church, the Rock Church and World outreach center in San Bernardino.
-In walking with JESUS and not against him, I re-married my 3rd wife and we adopted two beautiful boys.
+I struggled to find things to fill the hole in my heart that only Jesus can fill, with three failed marriages.
+In 2005, I gave my heart to Jesus and became active in my Church, the Rock Church and World outreach center in San Bernardino.
+In walking with Jesus and not against him, I re-married my 3rd wife and we adopted two beautiful boys.

 In 2008 I was introduced to Ken Tutwiler and the COPS program and I have been involved ever since.
-The best part of my job today is not arresting those who commit homicide, but after arresting them, leading them to CHRIST.
-GOD gets all the glory.
+The best part of my job today is not arresting those who commit homicide, but after arresting them, leading them to Christ.
+God gets all the glory.